NorthBridge/playbook/README.md

 This project code is responsible for the interactions between Northbridge agile team processes and GitHub issues tracking.

-There are three major components to this project, export, import, and web interface.
-The first two are represented as the yellow portions of this diagram.
+There are three major components to this project: web interface, export, and import.
+These are represented as the yellow components of this diagram.

-User Interface: Allows Northbridge volunteers to estimate and select backlog items for work.
+Web Interface: Allows Northbridge volunteers to estimate and select user stories from a prioritized backlog of work.

 Export: When invoked, export all Backlog User Stories in state "Selected" from the database to a GitHub Issues list using the GitHub API.